11bus11/data-analysis/README.md

 If the number of answers are not the same as the supposed total answers (user input), the program will end.
 Before endig it the user will get be told that the nomber of answers are not the same as the inputed total answers.

 ### Potential features
+- Making it possible to analyse more than one question.
 - Telling the user which option got the most percent.
 - The user being able to name the different options.